 Although salt makes our life more convenient and safe, preventing fatalities and accidents during the cold months of winter, we should know its environmental impact.
 The environmental truth of is that runoff water containing salt greatly affects plants, wildlife, and your local waterways.
-Prevent this by shoveling or plowing snow and then using a deicer mix with as few environmental effects as possible.
+Protect your pets and prevent major impact by shoveling or plowing snow and then using a deicer mix with as few environmental effects as possible and avoid using too much salt.
 After this, you should access the area for any pooling water.
 This may signal a potential pothole in the spring season.
-To protect your driveway or parking lot, book a reputable professional to fix your asphalt pavement problems before its late.
+To protect your driveway or parking lot, book a reputable professional to fix your asphalt pavement problems before it’s late.

 Limitless Golden Construction offers high-quality asphalt paving services in Putnam and Westchester County, NY.
 Our seasoned experts guide you and answer any of your questions regarding your pavement needs.

 Request your complimentary quote now and proactively book your spring service with us!
 Call Limitless Golden Construction today at 914.810.3125.